larshagencpp/larshagencpp.github.io/_posts/2016-04-23-fast incremental sort.md

 title: "Fast incremental sort"
 ---

 I recently came across the need for an incremental sorting algorithm, and started to wonder how to do it optimally.
-We'll see how branch misprediction and other constant factors can make the naive asymptotically optimal version far slower than a practical implementation.

 The incremental sorting problem is described [here](https://en.wikipedia.org/wiki/Partial_sorting), and is an "online" version of partial sort.
 That is, if you have already sorted $$k$$ elements, you should be able to quickly sort $$k+1$$ elements, and so on.

 **Use Cases**